 To help survivors heal from the trauma of domestic violence and abuse – and educate people about domestic violence and its effects – survivor Christina Cannes wrote an ebook to share her knowledge and the tools that helped her heal from domestic violence and abuse.
 In this book, Christina will show you how to heal from the trauma of abuse and ways to recognise and keep toxic and abusive people out of your life.

 “When people think of domestic violence, they picture a certain socioeconomic scenario,” explained Christina.
 “They think of people living in poverty abusing drugs and alcohol and giving each other black eyes.
 And because of their situation in life, people assume that’s just what happens – it’s a stereotype.
 But that isn’t the only scenario for domestic violence.
-Domestic violence effects everyone – especially future generations.
-And no one deserves it, no matter what their situation in life.”
+Domestic violence affects everyone – especially future generations.
+And no one deserves it, no matter their life situation.”

 Christina Cannes grew up in the US.
 From the outside, her life looked golden.
-Raised in an affluent suburb with two parents – one a teacher and the other an engineer – she succeeded academically in her younger years; played sports such as tennis, softball and soccer; and had a group of heathy friends.
+Raised in an affluent suburb with two parents – one a teacher and the other an engineer – she succeeded academically in her younger years, played sports such as tennis, softball and soccer, and had a group of healthy friends.
 No one knew what was really going on at home.

-Flash forward to age 28, Christina had moved to Australia, married and given birth to a baby boy.
+Fast forward to age 28.
+Christina had moved to Australia, married, and given birth to a baby boy.
 Because Christina had not properly healed her abuse from childhood, she had unconsciously married a man just like her father and mother – narcissistic, showing signs of psychopathy and emotionally abusive.

 “It wasn’t until after the birth of my second child that I knew for sure something was terribly wrong.”